Innovative Technology

 • File size: 1.3MB

-A rapid method for detecting avian influenza virus H5N1 has been established using Reverse Transcription Recombinase-Aided Amplification (RT-RAA) technology.
-Primers and probes were designed based on the conserved sequences of the H5N1 avian influenza virus, enabling the reverse transcription of H5N1 RNA into cDNA.
-The cDNA was then used as a template to amplify and detect the specific viral nucleic acid sequence.
-In this study, a plasmid containing the H5N1 nucleic acid sequence was constructed as a reference standard to assess the method's sensitivity across various plasmid concentrations.
-Additionally, the specificity of the assay was validated by testing it against known samples.
-The H5N1-specific primers and probe designed in this study allow efficient amplification of the target viral nucleic acid within 10 to 30 minutes at a constant temperature of 39°C, with no cross-reactivity observed against other influenza viruses.
-Furthermore, the detection sensitivity for the plasmid template reached as low as 10 copies.
-Overall, the developed RT-RAA method demonstrates high sensitivity and specificity, while its straightforward operation makes it well-suited for the rapid detection of avian influenza virus H5N1.
+A rapid method for detecting the avian influenza virus H5N1 was established using reverse transcription-recombinase-mediated amplification (RT-RAA) technology.
+Primers and probes were designed based on the conserved sequences of the H5N1 avian influenza virus.
+The H5N1 RNA was first reverse-transcribed into cDNA, which then served as a template for amplifying and detecting the viral nucleic acid sequence.
+In this study, a plasmid containing the H5N1 nucleic acid sequence was constructed and used as a template to detect plasmids at various concentrations, thereby analyzing the sensitivity of the method.
+The specificity of the method was verified by testing known samples.
+The H5N1-specific primers and probes developed in this study can efficiently amplify the corresponding viral nucleic acid within 10 to 30 minutes at a constant temperature of 39°C, with no cross-reactivity to other influenza viruses.
+The detection sensitivity for the plasmid reached as low as 10 copies.
+The established RT-RAA method for detecting the H5N1 avian influenza virus exhibits both high sensitivity and high specificity.
+Moreover, the method is simple to perform and is well-suited for the rapid detection of the H5N1 avian influenza virus.